turingschool/mod-0-curriculum/session1/session1.md

 Reality check - both frontend development and backend development are "hard".
 That is why salaries are high for positions in this field!
 At Turing, you will get exposure to the "full stack" - in fact, your final module will be a combined cohort of frontend and backend students!

 #### Myth 3 - People "fail" Turing due to the technical content
 Believe it or not, 99% of failing projects at Turing have little to do with technical deficits.
 Instead, poor communication and issues with collaboration are the main cause of failitheng projects.
-Remember, your Turing experience is designed to prepare you for the actual job - collaborating and communicating under tight deadlines is what makes the job difficult!
+Remember, your Turing experience is designed to prepare you for the actual job - collaborating and communicating under tight deadlines is what makes the job difficult!  -->

+## Setup for Success: Notetaking x Technical Content
+Many of you are diving back into an academic setting for the first time in awhile.
+To be clear, the Turing experience is likely MUCH different than your previous academic experiecnes!
+We will use Mod 0 to start preparing you to kick ass at Turing and start your transformation into a developer off on the right foot.

+One area we notice students struggle with is how and when to take notes.
+Before we go into specifics, take a look at [these notes](https://gist.github.com/ericweissman/a729a849ed6355ed8ee0c9156a8e9c98) created by some of our most successful students.

+- What things stand out as your look at these examples?
+- How do these examples compare to your current notes?

+<a name="notetaking"></a>

+#### Tips for Strong Notetaking @ Turing
+- **Setup is a key to success:** Having an organization strategy can make it easier to use your notes as a tool.
+We recommend creating a `Table of Contents ` to make it easier to reference your notes.
+Also, taking notes on key vocabulary BEFORE a lesson has been useful for some students!
+- **Use different colors:** This can help with modeling syntax highlighting, making notes easier to read, draw attention to different content
+- **Leave plenty of whitespace:** Allows you to add more context, write questions, make connections
+- **Draw or diagram often:** Many concepts can be difficult to understand with just words, use drawings/diagrams to help synthesize and frame information
+- **Pen + Paper > Digital:** Don't rely on taking notes on your computer.
+Studies have proven that you will retain more information by physically writing your notes.
+Plus, it will make diagramming and drawing easier!

 ## Time Management at Turing
 As you may have heard, the time commitment at Turing is no joke.
 In case you HAVEN'T heard, let's just get it out in the open: many students work harder at Turing than they have ever worked before.
 Remember, this is an accelerated program - you are going to learn the technical and professional skills needed to succeed in demanding, yet high-paying technical careers in only 7ish months!